|

 long since been more or less debunked.
 What remains when viewed

-today are the film's interest of curiosity along with a handful of
+today is the film's value as a curiosity along with a handful of

 unintended amusing scenes, such as the hilarious skiing scene